 Baltimore allergist Dr. David Golden says there simply isn’t enough awareness – among both doctors and the public – about VIT and its success rate.
 “We want the public to know that allergic reactions to stings can be life-threatening and they can and will happen again,” he told Allergic Living.
 “There is a treatment that can protect and even cure the allergy in most people.
 It’s a regular allergy shot.”

 “This is a severe allergy and no one should have to go through this heartache over a bee sting,” Mandi Baker says wistfully.
-The recent widow describes her late husband as “an all-around great man – fun to be around, heart of gold, always smiled, loved to tinker and be outdoors.”
+The widow describes her late husband as “an all-around great man – fun to be around, heart of gold, always smiled, loved to tinker and be outdoors.”

-On July 14, after Mandi administered epinephrine auto-injections, her husband’s anaphylaxis symptoms worsened as they waited for the ambulance to arrive, and he appeared to stop breathing.
+After Mandi administered epinephrine auto-injections, her husband’s anaphylaxis symptoms worsened as they waited for the ambulance to arrive, and he appeared to stop breathing.
 The 911 operator was giving Mandi CPR instructions, when the paramedics arrived.
 They worked to stabilize the man, who was a carpenter, for 45 minutes.

 All About Venom Immunotherapy (Allergy Shots)